FiveTe/audio-recording-console/README.md

-# SoundSmith
+# Audio Recording Console

-SoundSmith is a PyQt-based acoustic lab for designing, emitting, recording, and analyzing custom tactile/audio signatures.
+Audio Recording Console is a PyQt-based acoustic lab for designing, emitting, recording, and analyzing custom tactile/audio signatures.
 It wraps a live spectrum analyzer, a session-based recording pipeline, and a pluggable analysis/modeling framework into a single desktop app so you can build reproducible datasets for downstream robotics or ML work.

 ## Features